kaidez/kaidez.com/_posts/2011-02-16-nyc-social-media-week-event-recap-cross-mobile-promotion.md

 The process works well for Lucky.
 Through the use of QR coupon codes inside the magazine, text messaging, Foursquare and the mobile web, they are reaching a wide array of mobile users, not just the smartphone people.

 Pezzimenti was excited about bringing things such as mobile online shopping and new location apps to Lucky readers.
-Nevertheless, she was clear that the quality of Lucky Magazine’s content is, and always will be, the driving force behind all their digital actions.
-“The consumer is in the driver’s seat” she said.
+Nevertheless, she was clear that the quality of Lucky Magazine's content is, and always will be, the driving force behind all their digital actions.
+“The consumer is in the driver's seat” she said.
 “They no longer wanted to be marketed to, they want to be educated and informed.”
 No mobile tricks are making their readers come back.
 The magazine is the meal while all the mobile-related things are the spice.

 The end result of focusing on mobile while focusing more on content: Pezzimenti says that Lucky has seen a rapid increase in readership, which is certainly appealing to their advertisers.